Details for each type of buyfaggotry

 Dolls

 Asian ball-jointed dolls (BJD, ABJD) and Asian fashion dolls.
-Extremely customizable, highly posable, addicting, and exorbitantly expensive.
+Extremely customizable, highly posable, addicting, and exorbitantly expensive (upwards to 60~70k for the largest sizes).
 You may buy some of them from the usual Big 3 stores (AmiAmi, Hobbysearch and HobbyLink Japan) as well various other shops.
 Bootleg dolls do exist.

 Usually cast in a porcelain-like hard vinyl plastic and the parts strung together with a thick elastic.
 Commonly range in size from about 60 cm.
 (24 in.) for larger dolls and 40 cm.
 (16 in.) for smaller dolls.
 Easy to customize, they can be painted, eyes and wigs can be changed, hundreds of accessories, clothes, furniture, etc. Customization is the keyword here, you can do about anything you might think of, it’s not even funny.